Britain's Got Talent complaints over magician Harry Moulding

 Another person seemed to have spotted the same thing.

-“This girl apparently isn’t a set up, yet she has an agent and 77K followers on TikTok,” They commented, continuing, “would of enjoyed the act if it wasn’t for the complete set up at the end.”
+“This girl apparently isn’t a set up, yet she has an agent and 77K followers on TikTok,” They commented, continuing: “Would have enjoyed the act if it wasn’t for the complete set up at the end.”

 Did you agree with the result?
 You can leave us a comment on our Facebook page @EntertainmentDailyFix and let us know.